resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 -- *Slide End* --

-In the last lesson, we launched our image based on our snapshot with the largest size possible.
+In the last lesson, we launched our image based on our snapshot with the largest size possible and with extra ephemeral disk.

-Did any of you notice the ephemeral disk in the flavor details?
+Did any of you forget to check the ephemeral disk in the flavor details?

 **Demonstrate**

 Bring up the launch dialogue and show the changing ephemeral disk as different flavors are selected.

+If you forgot to make sure that you had extra ephemeral disk you will need to terminate your instance and launch a new one, this time with extra ephemeral storage.

-That's what we are going to be looking at in this lesson.
+As that's what we are going to be looking at in this lesson.

 -- *Slide* --